okunator/cellseg_gsontools/README.md

 ## Usage

-1. Define features to be computed
+1. Define the features to be computed using the provided methods or create your own.

 * Methods for nuclei metrics, entropy, subsetting cells with areas, clustering and more are provided